A Physical Basis for the H-band Blue-edge Velocity and Light-Curve Shape Correlation in Context of Type Ia Supernova Explosion Physics: Acknowledgements:

 \section{Acknowledgements:}

+In memory of Alexei Khokhlov, a great scientist and friend from whom we learned so much over the years.
 We want to thank many colleagues for helpful discussions.
 This work has been supported in part by NSF awards AST-1008343 \& AST-1613426 (PI: M.M.
 Phillips), AST-1613472 (PI: E.Y Hsiao), AST-1715133 (PI: P. Hoeflich), AST-1613455 (PI:N. Suntzeff), and in part by a Sapere Aude Level II grant (PI: M.D.
 Stritzinger) provided by the Danish National Research Foundation (DFF).
 M.D.
 Stritzinger is funded by a research grant (13261) from the VILLUM FONDEN.
 EB acknowledges partial support from NASA Grant NNX16AB25G.
 EB and MDS thank the Aarhus University Research Fund (AUFF) for a Sabbatical research grant.
 Research by DJS is supported by NSF grants AST-1821967, 1821987, 1813708 and 1813466.
 NBS and KK also thank George P. and Cynthia Woods Mitchell Institute for Fundamental Physics and Astronomy for support during this research.